-To achieve this purpose, reports need to be highly organized, and a well-organized report results from impeccable planning.
+To achieve this purpose, reports must be highly organized, and well-organized report results from impeccable planning.

 The writing process is much more efficient when a report has been diligently planned.
 The writer avoids wasting time with irrelevancies, and identifying sources and keeping track of references is much easier.
 All this helps alleviate any stress placed on the student and makes for an overall better text at the end of the process.

-A helpful way to organize the planning is through using themes marked by headings and subheadings that can later be used in the finished text itself.
+A helpful way to organize the planning is by using themes marked by headings and subheadings that can later be used in the finished text.

-Often, in reports, the opening provides a broad overview of the paper’s focus and gradually narrows the focus as it goes into more detail on various aspects or themes of the report’s topic.
+Often, in reports, the opening provides a broad overview of the paper’s focus and gradually narrows it as it goes into more detail on various aspects or themes of the report’s topic.

-There are all sorts of useful tools to help facilitate the planning process, including:
+There are all sorts of valuable tools to help facilitate the planning process, including: